 Learn how to make this amazing food

-You’ll be transported to the Che’il Mayan Chocolate Factory in the Stann Creek District of Belize where not only will you see where and how cacao beans are grown, but you’ll enjoy a demonstration of the authentic, traditional chocolate-making process and try your hand at it too.
+On the 1st part of the tour, you’ll be transported to the Che’il Mayan Chocolate Factory in the Stann Creek District of Belize where not only will you see where and how cacao beans are grown, but you’ll enjoy a demonstration of the authentic, traditional chocolate-making process and try your hand at it too.
 Yes, you will be offered samples–and you can purchase goodies at the Factory as well, including truffles, chocolate wine, tea, and nibs.

 A resort experience that’s equally yummy

 Pair your Triple Delight Tour with a stay at Belizean Dreams.
 You can work off the chocolate you sample by swimming laps in the resort’s infinity pool and scheduling daily strolls (at whatever pace suits you) within the property’s gorgeous gardens.
 Since the resort is a mile from the center of Hopkins Village, why not burn calories while shopping boutiques as well?
 Also interested in seeing more wildlife, then we recommend the Belize Eco-Explorer Add-On which bundles the “Triple Delight Tour” with the Monkey River Tour.